bartificer/xkpasswd-js/README.md

 When contributing to Mermaid Diagrams, add all class members inside the class definition block; don't use the alternative syntax that allows single members to be added in separate statements.

-When writing code, be sure to have ESLint enabled in your editor so you can see when you break the project's style guide.
+When writing code, be sure to have ESLint enabled in your editor, so you can see when you break the project's style guide.
 When choosing variable names, try to be consistent with the other nearby variables.

 When writing code, make sure it's in line with the project's ESLint configuration, and try to choose variable names that are in line with others in the surrounding code.